The Symbols of Ireland and their Significance in the Irish Culture Explained

 Awen and its Solar Connections

 The sun itself is a significant element in the Irish folklore.
-No wonder the Goddess of the Sun easily became among the symbols of Ireland and is still remembered and celebrated.
 Some people believe that Awen has connections with the sun.
 Hence, the three rays that appear on the design of the symbol.
-This concept professes that the Awen, division of light rays, happens during the sunrise of the midsummer.
+This concept professes that the Awen, division of light rays, happens during the sunrise of midsummer.
 It’s the time when the sun casts three different rays to open the Annwyn; the doorway to the Otherworld.

-It’s believed that this symbol goes way back to some pagan beliefs, but was Christianised later.
+It’s believed that this symbol goes way back to pagan times, but was Christianised later.
 Some also claim that the symbol was commonly used by priestesses and druidesses.
 Thus, they profess that the energy of the sun was also invoked by a female spirit.

 A practice that was associated with the symbol included a cauldron that belonged to the Tuatha de Dannan.
 The association was featured in a tale in which Gwion stole drops of inspiration.
 Thus, bards used to drink three drops of the cauldron as an attribute to Gwion.

-While being kind of unpopular, Rainbows remain one of the symbols of Ireland.
-Yet, it’s not that recognised like the rest of the other Celtic symbols.
-That’s also because there is not a lot of inclusion of that symbol throughout history.
-However, it’s quite significant in the tales of the Leprechauns; one of the main symbols of Ireland as well.
+Rainbows are one of the symbols of Ireland.
+Yet, they are not as well recognised as other Irish symbols.
+That’s also because there is not a lot of inclusion of the symbol throughout history.
+However, it’s quite significant in the tales of the Leprechauns; one of the main symbols of Ireland.

-Rainbows signify hope and goals within the Celtic cultures.
+Rainbows signify hope and goals within Celtic cultures.
 The origin of this belief goes back to, again, the Leprechauns.
-It’S a tiny elf-like creature that was popular for being a skilful sly.
+They are tiny elf-like creatures that were popular for being a skilful sly.
 Leprechauns loved money and materialistic goods, so they sold people fake promises in exchange for goods.
 It was popular in tales that when leprechauns convinced people to track down the end of the rainbow.
 They promised them to find hidden gold pots and other treasures.
 In exchange, they get whatever they wanted.

 But, wait.
 Do rainbows actually have an end?
-Exactly, its something you will never get.
+Well not exactly.
 However, people still kept trying, hoping they would get there.
 That is the story of how the rainbows became the symbols of goals.
-It signifies your attempts to pursue your dreams and reach them someday.
+It signifies your attempts to pursue your dreams and hopefully reach them someday.

 Merrow is another one of the interesting symbols of Ireland.
 In fact, they are also popular in Scottish culture.
 Those creatures are the equivalent of other cultures’ mermaids and mermen.
 Even the world itself comes from two Irish words, Muir, which means the sea, and Oigh, which means a maid.
 While there were males of those creatures, they were mostly females, who seduced the mortals with their beauty.